Telecommunication-Telemedia-Assessment/avrateNG/README.md

-# avrateNG
+# AVRateNG
 ![animation](doc/animation.gif)

-avrateNG is a video, image, and general multimedia rating system, based on a simple web interface. avrateNG is developed as part of the research in the [AVT Group](https://www.tu-ilmenau.de/en/audio-visual-technology/).
+AVRateNG is a video, image, and general multimedia rating system, based on a simple web interface.
+AVRateNG is developed as part of the research in the [AVT Group](https://www.tu-ilmenau.de/en/audio-visual-technology/).

-avrateNG was inspired by [AVrate](https://github.com/Telecommunication-Telemedia-Assessment/AVRate).
+AVRateNG was inspired by [AVrate](https://github.com/Telecommunication-Telemedia-Assessment/AVRate).

 If you want to implement an online test, please checkout [AVrate Voyager](https://github.com/Telecommunication-Telemedia-Assessment/AVrateVoyager)